collective/tutorial.todoapp/docs/chapter_3.rst

 Now that we have a class we can also add the template.
-Go to `tutorial.todoapp repo on GitHub <https://github.com/collective/tutorial.todoapp/>`_ and copy over code from ``src/tutorial/todoapp/browser/todo.pt`` to your local computer or, again, use git.
+Go to `tutorial.todoapp repo on GitHub <https://github.com/collective/tutorial.todoapp/>`_ and copy over code from ``src/tutorial/todoapp/templates/todo.pt`` to your local computer or, again, use git.

 .. code-block:: bash

-    $ git checkout chapter3 src/tutorial/todoapp/browser/todo.pt
+    $ git checkout chapter3 src/tutorial/todoapp/templates/todo.pt

-The template uses ZPT syntax, `read more about it here
+The template uses the ZPT syntax, `read more about it here
 <http://wiki.zope.org/ZPT/TutorialPart1>`_.

 Static resources